Birth Control Pills and Your Period: What You Should Know

 In any case, going to your doctor or healthcare provider will be the first step in finding out more about your breakthrough bleeding.
 The sooner you go, the sooner you can start to find out more and plan ahead for your healthcare needs.

-Stop the spotting and stay dry and fresh all day
+Stop the spotting and stay fresh and dry all day

-If you’re on the Pill and you’ve found that you often experience spotting or breakthrough bleeding, we’ve got the perfect solution! fluxies reusable period pants collections are ideal for catching breakthrough bleeding of all kinds.
+If you’re on the pill and you’ve found that you often experience spotting or breakthrough bleeding, we’ve got the perfect solution!
+Our range of reusable period pants collections are ideal for catching breakthrough bleeding of all kinds.

 Whether your spotting’s light and only a little bit noticeable, or even if it’s a heavier flow that makes it look like you’re getting a period in the middle of a pill pack, our undies are designed with multi-layer tech that absorbs it and keeps you feeling dry and fresh.
 They’re totally reusable, too ‒ just toss a worn pair straight in the wash when you’re done and hang them to dry for next time!